 Summary of research interestsPlaces:

 - Twentieth Century & After

 I teach late 19th and 20th century American history, with a focus on issues of race, class, gender, and religion.

-My research focuses on the African American civil rights movement, and especially its portrayal in popular culture.
-I am particularly interested in the presentation of religion in civil rights cinema, and the implications this has for public memory of the movement and national understanding of the South.
-This research has led to published chapters on Selma, The Help, and Mississippi Burning.
+My research mostly focuses on the African American civil rights movement and its intersections with cinema, both through representation of the movement onscreen and the physical space of the segregated cinema before 1964.
+My PhD research examined the representation of southern religion in civil rights cinema, and the implications this has for public memory of the movement and national understanding of the South.
+This research led to published chapters on Selma, The Help, and Mississippi Burning and a forthcoming monograph.

 Current research activities

-I have recently published research exploring how Martin Luther King, Jr. is taught in British schools.
+Beyond my immediate research areas, I have published an article exploring how Martin Luther King, Jr. is taught in British schools.
 This research contributes to a growing body of work about King as a global figure, and hopes to encourage a more detailed examination of Transatlantic exchange and solidarity during the long freedom struggle.
 A collaboration with colleagues from Newcastle and Northumbria Universities, this project has led to the publication of a free teaching resource pack.
 I have also developed school assembly plans for Black History Month 2019, that encourage teachers and students to reflect on links between American and British anti-racism movements.
 They can be accessed here.

-My second research project explores a short, but fascinating period of history in Birmingham, Alabama, during the civil rights campaigns of April 1963.
-This project draws together various events occurring alongside each other, most notably, the Southern Christian Leadership Conference’s ‘Project C’ and the Alabama premiere of To Kill a Mockingbird.
-I am also in the process of converting my PhD thesis into a monograph.
+More recent research explores segregated cinema-going in Birmingham, Alabama, during the civil rights campaigns of April 1963.
+In particular, I have examined intersecting events from April 1963, most notably, the Southern Christian Leadership Conference’s ‘Project C’ and the Alabama premiere of To Kill a Mockingbird.
+An article will be published in the Alabama Review in 2023.